scottyeager/info_foundation/src/communication/updates/threefold_update_aug2020.md

 The new updated [website (staging preview)](https://www2.threefold.io) is currently in the final stage of development and will be launched at the end of the first week of August 2020.
 We are also working on a new version of our wiki site (knowledgebase).
 If you want to collaborate and/or leave remarks, please use our open source community based code management system on our website's [Github repository](https://github.com/threefoldfoundation/www_tfgrid/issues)

+> please note, this is not the final version, updates ongoing.

 ### Introducing: ThreeFold Grid Marketplace (beta)